BenAwad95/mawquta-api/README.md

-# mawquta-api
+# mawquta
-An app for prayers times
+An app for prayers times,